genesiscommunitysuccess/docs/docs/02_database/04_database-interface/01_entitydb.md

 * One has a [RxJava API](/database/types-of-api/rxjava/) signatures, for use from Java.

-* The other flavour has an [Asynch API](/database/types-of-api/asynch/), for use from Kotlin.
+* The other flavour has an [Async API](/database/types-of-api/asynch/), for use from Kotlin.

 The entity db is available in the kotlin Event Handler.
 Like `RxDb` it can also be injected in java and kotlin classes using `AsyncEntityDb` or `RxEntityDb`.